hackclub/hubot/README.md

 # Steward

 Steward is hackEDU's IRC bot.
-She's pretty cool.

-You can find her in #hackedu on freenode, going by `steward`.
+You can find him in #hackedu on freenode as `steward`.